-- all accounts, goods, supplies, and inventory by an appropriate description by item or type of property. - --Note: Blanket security descriptions that perfect a lien on all equipment and livestock are not authorized to be used in the FSA-2028.
-Security items must be specifically identified as described in this subparagraph.
-While blanket statements may be authorized for financing statement filings, subject to OGC regional guidance, they cannot be used in the FSA-2028.
-Updates to FSA-2028 will occasionally be required and should be-- signed by all individuals required to perfect the required Agency security interest.
+Note: Blanket security descriptions that perfect a lien on all equipment and livestock are not authorized to be used in the FSA-2028.
+Security items must be specifically identified --as described in this subparagraph.
+While blanket statements may be standard for-- financing statement filings, subject to OGC regional guidance, they cannot be used in the FSA-2028.
+Updates to FSA-2028 will occasionally be required and should be signed by all individuals required to perfect the required Agency security interest.